What Is Decentralized Finance (DeFi)?

 Intermediate

-DeFi lets users access crypto financial services with just no more than a wallet with some crypto.
-A range of DApps facilitates lending, liquidity provision, swaps, staking, and more across many blockchains.
+• DeFi lets users access crypto financial services with just a wallet and some crypto.
+Decentralized applications (DApps) enable lending, liquidity provision, swaps, staking, and more across many blockchains.

-While Ethereum was DeFi's original home, most blockchains with smart contract capabilities now host DeFi DApps.
+• While Ethereum was DeFi's original home, most blockchains with smart contract capabilities now host DeFi DApps, including layer-2 solutions like Arbitrum and Optimism.
 Smart contracts are essential to the services DeFi offers, which include staking, investing, lending, harvesting, and more.

-So far, DeFi has allowed people to optimize their yield, join decentralized marketplaces, access banking services, and engage in quick borrowing and lending.
-However, DeFi isn't without its risks, and you should always research any project carefully before taking risks.
+• DeFi allows people to optimize yield, join decentralized marketplaces, access banking services, and engage in quick borrowing and lending.
+However, DeFi isn't without its risks; you should always do careful research before taking risks.

 Introduction

-Entering the DeFi world can be exciting to many but confusing as well.
-After some time HODLing, it's common to wonder how you can squeeze some extra gains out of your portfolio.
+Entering the world of decentralized finance (DeFi) can be exciting but also confusing.
+After some time HODLing, it's common to wonder how you can squeeze extra gains out of your portfolio.
 However, there's a lot to unpack when it comes to DeFi.

 When used responsibly, DeFi DApps and projects can become powerful tools.
 But if you jump in too soon, it's easy to become overwhelmed and make unwise investment decisions.
 The best way to get involved is to learn the risks and find what's suitable for you.
 With this in mind, let's explore the basics you'll need when starting your DeFi journey.